camelone49/Flugsimulator/README.md

 1. Add the Joint limits
 2. Implement the inverse kinematics functionality - more on that and why it is needed and how it is going to enable the operation soon!
 3. Customize the controller
+4. Put all of this into one bash script so you don't have to go through 10 steps to run everything